Mistralys/x4-game-notes/README.md

 - Blue: Wrecks with contents, data vaults
 - Gray: Asteroids, empty wrecks, stations

+## Khaa'k presence

+The Khaa'k hives only spwn in a predefined set of sectors.
+This knowledge makes it a bit easier to handle them, as you can avoid them or set up defenses as necessary.

+- Antigone Memorial
+- Black Hole Sun V
+- Company Regard
+- Heretic's End
+- Lasting Vengeance
+- Matrix #451
+- Open Market
+- Pious Mists IV
+- Silent Witness XII

+More information is available in [Ram's excellent article](https://steamcommunity.com/sharedfiles/filedetails/?id=3463911140).

 ## Teleportation

 Needs to be researched with the help of Boso and the player HQ.
 Starting the game, it